alexst07/shell-plus-plus/docs/docs/lang-basics.md

 ## Hello World

-In seti there are several ways to print information on screen, you can use shell commands or the function print.
+In shell++ there are several ways to print information on screen, you can use shell commands or the function print.